 2. Understand advanced structural analysis utilising structure stiffness matrices

 3. Understand plastic theory of structures and bounding theorems.

-4. Competent user of structural analysis software
+4. Use structural analysis software to a competent level.

 5. Apply sound techniques to the analysis of complex structures and discuss relevant outcomes with respect to design, sustainability and community expectations.

 Advanced methods of analysis for structural systems:

 - Displacement (stiffness) method.

 - Derivation of structure stiffness matrices by the deformation approach.

 - Plastic theory of structures and bounding theorems.

 Content covered in course CIVL2130 Theory of Structures 1.